-Current capital projects include the complete interior renovation of historic Anderson Hall and completing the funding of the newly constructed Clayton Center for the Arts.
+Capital project gifts support the construction and maintenance of new and renovated facilities.
+Recent past projects include the complete interior renovation of historic Anderson Hall and the newly constructed Clayton Center for the Arts.

 Completed in 1870, Named for Issac Anderson (1780–1856), Presbyterian minister and founder of the Southern and Western Seminary (forerunner of Maryville College) and leader for its first four decades.
 Renovations on the building's exterior were completed in 2008.
 The building was constructed with funds from William Thaw, John Baldwin and the Freedman's Bureau.
 Until 2001, it continuously housed the office of the president.
 Still in full use today, Anderson Hall is home to all of the Humanities, Languages and Literature and Education Divisions.
 Every student that has attended or currently attends Maryville College, has classes in Anderson Hall.